paragonie/pecl-libsodium-doc/chapters/00-intro.md

     dnf install libsodium-devel

-On RHEL, CentOS,  libsodium can be installed from EPEL repository with:
+On RHEL and CentOS, libsodium can be installed from EPEL repository with:

     yum install libsodium-devel

+<h5 id="install-windows">Installing Libsodium and the PHP Extension on Windows</h5>

 On Windows, download [the appropriate zip file for your version of PHP](http://windows.php.net/downloads/pecl/releases/libsodium/1.0.2/) and then follow these three steps.